 I also understand the rush of busy mornings and promise that making this homemade granola the night before is so worth time to make!
 My 9 yr old likes to help measure everything out and stir it together.
-Granola is pretty forgiving and not super picky about using exact amounts which makes it easier for me to allow little helpers make it.
+Granola is pretty forgiving and not super picky about using exact amounts which makes it easier for me to allow little helpers to make it.

 TRY THESE NUT FREE GRANOLA OPTIONS

 - Add 3 tbsp chia seeds for added crunch and nutrients

 - Swap out cinnamon for 2 tsp of pumpkin pie spice (our current obsession)